return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         target phy_device struct

 .. _`phy_start.description`:

 Description
 -----------

-Description: Indicates the attached device's readiness to handle PHY-related work.
+Indicates the attached device's readiness to handle PHY-related work.
 Used during startup to start the PHY, and after a call to :c:func:`phy_stop` to resume operation.
 Also used to indicate the MDIO bus has cleared an error condition.

 .. _`phy_state_machine`: